 Use trial and error to find out what calms your newborn.

-It might be white noise, soothing music, lullabies, swaddling or a combination of all these techniques.
+It might be white noise, soothing music, lullabies, swaddling, or a combination of all these techniques.

-Nested Bean’s Zen Swaddle has shown to help soothe babies more than a traditional swaddle blanket because of its lightly weighted chest and sides that mimic your touch.
+Nested Bean’s Zen Swaddle has been shown to help soothe babies more than a traditional swaddle blanket because of its lightly weighted chest and sides that mimic your touch.